Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         the same course and are stable from the beginning to the end of each course.
 The course class is in charge of the homeroom teacher.
 The course class representative is the class committee.
-    b)  Course classes are named after the student\'s major and year of admission, with codes according to the regulations of Hanoi National University.
+    b)  Course classes are named after the student's major and year of admission, with codes according to the regulations of Hanoi National University.
     c)  Students who are allowed to take a temporary leave of absence,